martoncsikos/skybiometry/README.md

 ```

 **Arguments**
 * `tids` - one or more tag ids to associate with the specified uid.
-Tag id is a reference field in the response of [faces.detect](#faces.detect), [faces.recognize](#faces.recognize) and [tags.get](#tags.get) methods.
+Tag id is a reference field in the response of [faces.detect](#detectoptions), [faces.recognize](#recognizeuids-options) and [tags.get](#getoptions) methods.
 * `uid` - id of the user being tagged (e.g. mark@docs, where mark – is the name of your choice and docs is the name of created data namespace).
 * `options` - *Object*
   * `label` – display name of the user being tagged (e.g. First and Last name).
 Note that this information is saved and can later be retrieved per tag, not per user.
   * `password` – this method can be password protected if you want to make it an administrative operation.
-You can specify password in account settings
+You can specify password in account settings.

 ```js
 client.tags.save('tagId1', 'mark@docs', {